blancocd/3DV-SU25/Project/Methods/SuGaR/README.md

 The software requirements are the following:
 - Conda (recommended for easy setup)
 - C++ Compiler for PyTorch extensions
-- CUDA toolkit 11.8 for PyTorch extensions
 - C++ Compiler and CUDA SDK must be compatible

-Please refer to the original <a href="https://github.com/graphdeco-inria/gaussian-splatting">3D Gaussian Splatting repository</a> for more details about requirements.

 ### 1. Clone the repository